 You can deduct your alimony payments if your divorce agreement took effect in 2018 or earlier.
 The 2017 tax reform eliminated this deduction for all agreements that took effect in 2019 or later.
 To claim this deduction, you need to know how much alimony you paid, the Social Security number of the recipient and the date your agreement took effect.
 This information all goes on Schedule 1.

 If you paid any early withdrawal penalties for a savings account, namely a certificate of deposit (CD), you can deduct that penalty on your federal taxes.
 Check your copies of Form 1099-INT or Form 1099-OID to see how much you were charged for penalties, and then can claim the deduction on Schedule 1.

-Just like the IRA deduction, you can deduct any health savings account contributions you made using money you already paid income tax on.
+Just like the IRA deduction, you can deduct some health savings account (HSA) contributions you made using money you already paid income tax on.
 This deduction isn’t available for contributions that come directly out of your paychecks.
 Claim this deduction on Schedule 1 if you qualify for it.

 Low-income taxpayers can deduct up to 50% of their contributions to a SIMPLE, SEP, traditional or Roth IRA, 401(k), 403(b), governmental 457(b) plan, or ABLE account.
 The maximum saver’s credit available is $4,000 for joint filers and $2,000 for all others.
 Use Form 8880 and Form 1040 Schedule 3 to claim the saver’s credit.
 The saver’s credit is officially called the retirement savings contributions credit.